particle-iot/docs/src/content/getting-started/setup/accounts.md

 It's recommended that every developer have their own Particle account.
 Enabling [two-step authentication](/getting-started/console/two-step-authentication/) is recommended as well.

-For users who previously had a personal Particle account but will be working with company devices, it's recommended that they use two separate accounts so the company can deactivate their Particle account if they leave without affecting personal devices.
+For users who previously had a personal Particle account but will be working with company devices, it's recommended that they use two separate accounts so the company can deactivate their work Particle account if they leave without affecting personal devices.

 For contractors working on a project, it may be desirable to create a separate account for the shared project, so they can transfer the whole account to the company upon completion of the project.